Betty Gillies: Postwar

 After World War II, Gillies was a ham radio operator who, using her radio, connected phone calls to ships in the Pacific from her home in California.
 She had her huge antenna directed at the Antarctic and maintained contact with the staff and Navy personnel in Operation Deep Freeze who were stationed there for two year hitches.
 She also participated in the Navy MARS program under the call sign NNN0AYT.

 Staying connected to aviation, Gillies was the Chair of the All Woman Transcontinental Air Race (AWTAR) from 1953–1961.

 In 1964, Gillies was appointed by President Lyndon B. Johnson as the first Federal Aviation Administration Women's Advisory Committee.
 She died in 1998.

 Awards and honors

 Gillies Received a Paul Tissandier Diploma from the Federation Aeronautique Internationale in 1977 and the National Aeronautic Association Elder Statesman of Aviation Award in 1982.

+The Gillies Rock was named after.